turcotronics/RbRemo1/README.md

 ### Build Notes

-Instead of using make xxxx commands, you can use idf.py xxxx commands, it's my preferred way on Ubuntu.
+Instead of using make xxxx commands, you can use idf.py xxxx commands.

 ```
 idf.py build